jonlpersson/ed-latimore/site/_posts/2024-02-14-3-frameworks-for-making-better-decisions.md

 * Getting sober
 * Returning to school

-I also thought about important decisions that affected the direction of my life but were not as defining.&nbsp;
+I also thought about important decisions that affected the direction of my life but were not as defining.

-The decisions I made in the first category, I'm either incapable of imagining an alternative life, or the life I picture is so fundamentally different that my life wouldn't look like it is now.&nbsp;
+The decisions I made in the first category, I'm either incapable of imagining an alternative life, or the life I picture is so fundamentally different that my life wouldn't look like it is now.

 The difference between these choices and the life-defining watershed moments is that I can see how my life looks if I don't take the following actions.
-While it's impossible to know for sure, I can imagine a life where I didn't do the following.&nbsp;
+While it's impossible to know for sure, I can imagine a life where I didn't do the following.

 * Writing about my life online
 * Paying off debt to rebuild my credit